-A previous study [9] shows that 5.14% of the respondents experience discomfort during the pretest before practicing prenatal Yoga, and only 2.51% experience discomfort after prenatal Yoga.
-Besides, prenatal Yoga has a significant effect in alleviating discomfort during the third trimester.
-It aligns with a study conducted by [10] that prenatal Yoga performed for 1 hour with a frequency of 4 times in trimester III can reduce labor pain in stage II, speed up stage II, and prevent perineal rupture.
-The statistical tests showed a significant effect of Yoga pregnancy on birth pain, with an average pain scale of 3.80 in stage I in the Yoga pregnancy group.
-It means that the mother still feels pain but can still be endured or controlled in the mild to moderate pain category.
-Meanwhile, in respondents who practiced prenatal Yoga, the pain scale in the first stage was 6.47, indicating that the pain was bothersome and required effort to endure.
+A previous study shows that 5.14% of the respondents experienced discomfort during the pretest before practicing prenatal yoga, and only 2.51% experienced discomfort after prenatal yoga [9].
+Besides, prenatal yoga significantly alleviate discomfort during the third trimester.
+Prenatal yoga performed four times for an hour during trimester III can lessen labor pain in stage II, hasten stage II, and stop perineal rupture.
+The statistical tests showed a significant effect of yoga pregnancy on birth pain, with an average pain scale of 3.80 in stage I in the yoga pregnancy group [10].
+It means that the mother still feels pain but can still endure or control it in the mild to moderate pain category.
+Meanwhile, in respondents who practiced prenatal yoga, the pain scale in the first stage was 6.47, indicating that the pain was bothersome and required effort to endure.

-Yoga and birth balls are beneficial in relieving pain during childbirth.
-Recent research may suggest that both methods can help reduce pain during childbirth and improve mother's comfort.
-Yoga can help pregnant mothers regulate breathing, reduce stress, and increase muscle strength.
-Exercises in Yoga can also help improve posture and increase flexibility, all of which can help reduce pain during childbirth.
+Yoga and birth balls are beneficial for relieving pain during childbirth.
+Recent research may suggest that both methods can help reduce pain during childbirth and improve a mother's comfort.
+Yoga help pregnant mothers regulate breathing, reduce stress, and increase muscle strength.
+Yoga exercises can also help improve posture and increase flexibility, all of which can help reduce pain during childbirth.
 Meanwhile, the use of birth balls has also been shown to be effective in reducing birth pain by reducing pressure on the pelvic bone and helping the pregnant mother find a comfortable position during the delivery process.
-Thus, the novelty in this study will discuss the effectiveness of Yoga and the birth ball in reducing birth pain.
-This study aims to critically examine and analyze relevant published literature on the subject.
+Thus, the novelty of this study is that it will discuss the effectiveness of yoga and the birth ball in reducing birth pain.
+This study aims to examine and analyze relevant published literature on the subject critically.